 Pictorial slides for specific programmes were a regular part of BBC television presentation until the early part of the 21st century.
 They would be used to promote upcoming programmes, either on the same night or on another day, or to cross-promote the other channel.
 During daytime hours where there were sometime intervals between programmes, they might remain on screen for longer periods of time with music, with the addition of the words 'follows shortly'.
 This was particularly the case during schools programming.
 They were also used during technical breakdowns.

 The first example here, for Jackanory, dates from around 1971.
-The second, for Morecambe and Wise, uses an updated version of the BBC1 COLOUR logo.
+The second, for Morecambe and Wise, used an updated version of the BBC1 COLOUR logo.
 This design remained in use until 1976, when it was replaced with the layout seen in the next three images, featuring the striped version of the BBC1 logo at the top of the screen.

 With the change of globe in 1985, the new-look slides featured the BBC1 logo on its side - these were computer-generated from around September 1988.